PaulBlanche/frugal/docs/data/api/05-preact.md

 ## Client-side only islands

 By default, the component in the island is rendered server side to populate the html page.
-If you want your island to be rendered only client-side, you can disable rendering server side with the props `clientOnly`:
+If you want your island to be rendered only on the client side, you can disable rendering server side with the props `clientOnly`:

 ```tsx
 import { Island } from 'https://deno.land/x/frugal/preact.client.ts';